Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 - Discretionary expenses (controllable and variable expenses such as groceries, dinners out, entertainment, travel)

-- Amount you are saving or investing monthly (automatic transfers to a savings account, workplace contributions to a 401(k) plan, etc.)
+- The amount you are saving or investing monthly (automatic transfers to a savings account, workplace contributions to a 401(k) plan, etc.)

 - Loan balances, interest rates, and years or months until payoff